jovotech/jovo-framework/docs/05_platform-specifics/amazon-alexa/game-engine.md

 ## Recognizers

 The primary use case of recognizers is to track Echo Button inputs to look for patterns, which were defined at the creation of the respective recognizer.
-The y are called `PatternRecognizer`.
+These are called `PatternRecognizer`.

 There are also two varations, which can either track the progress of another recognizer or check if the user has deviated from an expected pattern, called `ProgressRecognizer` and `DeviationRecognizer` respectively.

 Recognizers are either `true` or `false` at any point of time.
 Examples:
 * The user has not reached the defined progress of your `ProgressRecognizer`, which means the recognizer is currently `false`.
-* The user has deviated from the pattern you specified in the DeviationRecognizer, which means the recognizer is currently `true`.
+* The user has deviated from the pattern you specified in the `DeviationRecognizer`, which means the recognizer is currently `true`.

 ### Pattern Recognizer